Getting REGISTERED

 High School Credit Elective Courses with Live Instruction* – Students in these courses (other than Drivers Ed) are required to spend 1.5 hour per day online receiving daily direct instruction via Zoom and an additional 2 hours per day completing assignments.
 Students must have regular access to a laptop or computer with a camera, microphone and stable internet connection (not provided by RVA).

-To assist us with planning purposes, please try to submit your course requests by May 9, 2025.
+To assist with our planning, please try to submit your course requests by May 15, 2026.

 *Attendance Required: Students are allowed a maximum of 3 absences